sangeun-b/Paintjs/README.md

 # Paintjs
-Paint Board made with JS
+Paint Board made with VanillaJS

 1. choose the color
 2. choose the line size